Ouranosinc/scen_workflow_afr/README.md

 Implemented features:
 - created a rain season group of indices comprising rainstart, rainend, raindur and rainqty (now calculated at once);
 - increased the calculation speed of rain season indices;
-- now exporting calibration and post-process plots if opt_save_csv is enabled (only mean values);
+- now exporting calibration and post-process plots if 'csv' in 'opt_diagnostic_format' (only mean values);
 - standardized variable names (within the code).

 Bugs fixed: